Twitter shares soar in frenzied NYSE debut

 Its business potential developed more slowly, and the company appeared to be floundering as recently as three years ago, when it was riven by management turmoil and frequently crippled by service outages.

-Under Dick Costolo, who took over as CEO in October 2010, Twitter has rapidly ramped up its money-making engine by selling “promoted tweets,” messages from marketers that are distributed to a wide-ranging but targeted group of users.
-In the third quarter, Twitter had $168 million in revenue, it said, more than double from a year prior.
+Under Costolo, who took over as CEO in October 2010, the company has rapidly ramped up its money-making engine by selling “promoted tweets,” messages from marketers that are distribute to a wide-ranging but targeted group of users.
+In the third quarter, Twitter made $168 million in revenue, it said, more than double from a year prior.

-The NYSE, which snatched the listing away from its tech-focused rival, Nasdaq, marked Twitter’s debut with an enormous banner with the company’s blue bird logo along its Broad Street facade.

-British actor Patrick Stewart, of Star Trek fame, rang the opening bell at the Big Board together with nine-year-old Vivienne Harr, who started a charity to end childhood slavery using the microblogging site.
+The three most-followed accounts belong to a trio of pop stars: Katy Perry, Justin Bieber and Lady Gaga.
+(U.S. President Barack Obama comes in fourth.)

 Fund managers who got small allocations at the IPO were hopeful the stock would trade down after Thursday’s pop.